Stab Phlebectomy Leg Vein Surgery For Varicose Veins

 Sometimes stab phlebectomy is mistakenly referred to as vein stripping.
 Vein stripping actually refers to the removal of a deeper trunk vein in the leg that is known as a saphenous vein.
 Due to newer vein technologies, such as endovenous laser therapy and radiofrequency vein ablation, it is a rare situation that vein stripping is needed.

 Our board-certified vascular surgeon has many years of experience performing all types of vein procedures, including vein surgical interventions.
 Dr. Gotvald has performed hundreds of these phlebectomy procedures with excellent cosmetic results and very high patient satisfaction ratings.
-Please contact our vein center to schedule a free no-obligation consultation to discuss stab phlebectomy surgery.
+Please contact our vein center to schedule a no-obligation MD consultation to discuss stab phlebectomy surgery.
 You can use our email contact option or call us at (512) 339-9100.